kristiana19/java-refresh/README.md

 - Code includes comments to explain the solution
 - All programs are self-contained and run from `main()`

+## ▶️ How to Run the code
+📝 Example: If you're inside the folder 01_control_structures/ and want to run AbsolutnaVrednost.java, use:

+    ```bash
+    javac AbsolutnaVrednost.java
+    java AbsolutnaVrednost

 ---

 ## 🗓️ Learning Plan